gudube/Portfolio/README.md

 Repository for my personal website.

 ## Deploy
-ng add angular-cli-ghpages

-1. ng build --prod
+1. npm run deploy (ng build --prod)
-1. delete all files except index.html, 404.html and CNAME and delete the assets folder ONLY.
+1. in gh-pages, delete all files except 404.html and CNAME and delete the assets folder ONLY.
-1. copy folders from dist to portfolio-deploy/Portfolio EXCEPT index.html
+1. copy folders from dist to portfolio-deploy/Portfolio
-1. copy content of index.html to the new index.html and 404.html
+1. copy content of index.html to 404.html
+1. Commit and push gh-pages

+(old way: ng add angular-cli-ghpages)
 ## Routing:
 When adding a new route:
 1. add it in app-routing.module.ts
 1. add it in sitemap.xml
 2. add it in portfolio-deploy/Portfolio
-1. add symlink index.html in the created folder
+1. add symlink index.html in the created folder (or see github for format)

 ## Test on another device
 ng serve --host 10.0.0.17 --disableHostCheck

-## Images
-### Adding images (photography section):

-### Menu Items
-Let's do images around 4:11
-width: 1920

-### SD
-dimensions: 1280x720

-### HD
-dimensions: 1920x1080